-College is a place with diverse ideas, concepts, and facts.
-A student needs to be open minded enough to engage with them to thrive.
+A college is a place with diverse ideas, concepts, and facts.
+A student needs to be open-minded enough to engage with them to thrive.
 This is a favorable quality for admission officers.

-Being open minded also shows curiosity, which is a strength for a student.
-An open minded student is more likely to learn ideas outside their classroom from books or the internet and apply this knowledge in class discussions.
+Being open-minded also shows curiosity, which is a strength for a student.
+Open-minded students are more likely to learn ideas outside their classroom from books or the internet and apply this knowledge in class discussions.

-Employers are also more likely to see open minded students as better fits for their adult environment.
+Future employers are also more likely to see open-minded students as better fits for their adult environment.

 School comes with its social and academic challenges.
 Some manifest in the struggle to make friends or study to pass classes you don’t like.

-Coming across as a determined person tells admission officers that you’ve got what it takes to succeed as a college student.
+Coming across as a determined person tells admission officers that you’ve got what it takes to become a successful student.

 A tested and trusted way to do that is to share a story of a time you overcame adversity to achieve your goals.
 The details don’t have to align with the field you’re applying to.
 It just needs to show the kind of person you are.